Our Mission

 Eight neighbors had liked it.
 One commented, “My posts are always deleted too.”
 Another wrote, “I hope it’s not deleted, and I hope it is widely read.”
 A few minutes later, it wasn’t.

-Free social apps make money by selling your attention to advertisers, or your data to brokers, or both.
+Most free social apps make money by selling your attention to advertisers, or your data to brokers, or both.
 That is not a bug, it is the business model.
-Every design decision on every free social app flows downstream from the need to maximize engagement and ad revenue.
+Every design decision flows downstream from the need to maximize engagement and ad revenue.

 Why it can actually work